Merely a painting surface?

 Smooth surfaces lend themselves beautifully to a realistic approach to painting.
 I love painting figures and fabric on smooth painting surfaces.
 The paint slides easily.
 Brushstrokes can be eliminated or softened, subtle gradations of colour can be blended wonderfully and the illusion of depth and dimension rendered with less effort.
 Verrry satisfying.

 You decide what a smooth surface is.
-Some subtle brushstrokes in the primer/gesso is still a smooth surface but with a little interest as a bonus.
+Some subtle brushstrokes in the primer/gesso is still a smooth surface but adds a little interest as a bonus.
 A little texture in the painting surface can work wonders when using dry brush techniques.

 So many possibilities.
 So much fun.
 Lose a couple of days playing around with your painting surface.
 After all, it is the foundation of your painting, and never forget - it's allowed to be fun!

-Top of Painting Surfaces
+Top of Painting Surface

-Back To Painting Tools
+Back to Painting Tools

 Back to Explore Acrylic Painting Home Page